ashyeeha/chronic-disease-classification/regression/README.md

-# Regression Project
+# House Price Prediction using Regression

-This folder contains a machine learning regression project focused on house price prediction.
-The project demonstrates data preprocessing, feature scaling, model training, and evaluation using regression algorithms.
+This project demonstrates the use of machine learning regression algorithms to predict house prices based on property features.
+The workflow includes data cleaning, feature scaling, model training, and evaluation of regression performance.

+## Key Highlights
+- Supervised regression problem
+- Real-world housing dataset
+- Comparison of multiple regression models